-Students who graduate with one of our degrees bring to their employers a wide range of new ideas and broad understanding that draws on experiences gained from engaging with other cultures.
-Our graduates enter a variety of professions because they have transferable skills, from well-developed communication and critical thinking abilities to intercultural competences.
+Students who graduate with one of our degrees bring to their employers a wide range of new ideas and a broad understanding that draws on experiences gained from engaging with other cultures.
+Our graduates enter a variety of professions because they have transferable skills—from well-developed communication and critical thinking abilities to intercultural competencies.

 Our majors have gone on to successful careers in international business, academics, nonprofit organizations, politics, government, publishing, the arts, research, and much more.
 Others have pursued graduate and professional degrees.
 A number of majors have received highly competitive Teaching Fulbrights in Germany and in Austria—a stepping stone to future career paths.
 Graduates of our department have become successful translators, foreign service officers, lawyers, and artists.